Melbourne Neuroscience PhD Program

 Advanced Neuroscience Workshops

-A series of advanced, hands-on workshops for PhD students will be available during 2018.
+A series of advanced, hands-on workshops for PhD students are offered.
 These workshops will offer students the opportunity to develop skills in key areas that they, with the support of their supervisor, identify to be directly related to their research project.
 Each program has been designed by the Workshop Leader to provide a comprehensive, small group experience.